What Peplink Deployment Means

 The HD series is built for environments where maximum bandwidth and absolute reliability are non-negotiable.
 The HD2 provides dual high-performance cellular modems with full SpeedFusion bonding.
 The HD4 doubles that to four modems.
 And the HD4 MBX is the flagship: four 5G-capable modems with FlexModule bays for future upgrades, delivering aggregate bonded throughput that rivals fixed-line connections.
 This is the router that broadcast teams, motorsport operations and military deployments rely on.

-We do not push the most expensive option.
-We specify the right option.
-A B One in every branch office will cost a fraction of a fleet of HD4 MBX routers, and for most branch office use cases, it will perform just as well.
-Our job is to match the hardware to the requirement.
+Honestly, a B One handles 95% of branch office needs.
+It will cost a fraction of a fleet of HD4 MBX routers, and for most branch office use cases, it will perform just as well.
+Our job is to match the hardware to the requirement, not to upsell you into the flagship.

 Browse the full Peplink range in our shop →